 PREVENT THE INSTITUTIONALISATION OF CHILDREN

 Child protection aims at responding to abuse and preventing the risks of family separation.
-To set up a new program leading to meet the needs of vulnerable children and prevent their institutionalisation, TARA conducted a survey in some of the slums and poor localities of Delhi in 2017.
-The results pointed out the necessity of a community-based program in the community of Saidulajab (South Delhi).
-In 2018, a baseline study took place to understand further the condition of living and the needs of the population.
-300 households were then interviewed.
-In 2019 TARA Outreach Centre (TOC) was established.
+To set up a new program leading to meet the needs of vulnerable children and prevent their institutionalisation, In 2019 TARA Outreach Centre (TOC) was established.
 It combines a day-care centre for children and a family counselling service to help them tackle various kinds of issues and risks such as addiction, domestic violence, illegal activities, documentation issues, etc.

 By addressing the vicious cycle created by lack of education, poverty and social exclusion, children are offered a safe place at TARA Outreach Centre, where they can gain self-confidence and access better education.

 TARA Outreach Centre is a safe and child-friendly day care centre.
 It prevents the children from roaming in the streets after school, where they may be exposed to multiple abuses.
-Daily tuitions and extracurricular activities are offered to children aged 1 to 12.
+Daily tuition and extracurricular activities are offered to children aged 3 to 18.

 The beneficiaries are identified by our social officers who work closely with the families and the community.
 Children come from families who live in destitute conditions, some in very dire situations.